UoE-Public-Health-Modelling/ComplexCVDTraits/README.md

 ## 🧾 Citation & Acknowledgements

-This work is part of the **Complex CVD Traits** research stream at the *University of Edinburgh / Complex Disease Modelling Group*.

 If using this repository or associated results, please cite:

-> *Complex CVD Traits Consortium (2025).
-Causal inference across rare and complex cardiovascular phenotypes using proteomic and genetic instruments.*
+> *Causal inference across rare and complex cardiovascular phenotypes using proteomic and genetic instruments (2025).*

 ---